The Uncanny Similarity of Recurrence and Depth: Recurrent architectures

-\textbf{ConvNets.} Similarly, we study a group of ConvNets which have two convolutional layers before the internal module and one convolutional and one fully connected layer afterward.
+Similarly, we study a group of ConvNets which have two convolutional layers before the internal module and one convolutional and one fully connected layer afterward.
+The internal module has a single convolutional layer with a ReLU activation, which can be repeated any number of times to achieve the desired effective depth.
 Here too, the output dimension of the second layer defines the width of the model, and this is indicated in Appendix \ref{sec:app_architectures} for specific models.
-Each convolutional layer is followed by a ReLU activation, and there are pooling layers before and after the last convolutional layer.
-We train and test feed-forward and recurrent ConvNets of effective depths from 4 to 8.
+Each convolutional layer is followed by a ReLU activation, and there are maximum pooling layers before and after the last convolutional layer.
+We train and test feed-forward and recurrent ConvNets with effective depths from 4 to 8.